koushikroy/koushikroy/README.md

 Hi, I am Koushik Roy, you can call me Koushik.
 I am an aspiring data scientist and deep learning researcher.
 I like solving problems by programming and prefer a practical application focused learning approach.

-My reseach interests and experieces are mostly in the mahcine learning and deep learning domain along with computer vision applications.
-I have done projects and have a keen interest in problems involving computer vison and human computer interaction applications in robotics, object detection and tracking, time series data analysis and modeling, optical character recognition and similar areas.
+My reserach interests and experiences are mostly in the machcine learning and deep learning domain along with computer vision applications.
+I have done projects and have a keen interest in problems involving computer vision and human computer interaction applications in robotics, object detection and tracking, time series data analysis and modeling, optical character recognition and similar areas.

 - 🔭 I’m currently working on data science based prodect research and development
 - 🌱 I’m currently learning some advanced machine learning techiniques such as transfer learning, reinforcement learning